Sleep's Nightly Performance

 Just one name - Rapid Eye Movement (REM) Sleep.

-Commands center stage in the later acts (closer to wake-up)
+Commands center stage in the later hours (closer to wake-up)

 Processes emotions and reduces stress to restore self-regulation

-Supports empathy and reading social cues more accurately - threat detection in particular
+Supports empathy and reading social cues more accurately (like threat detection)

-Acts 1-2 (First half of the night): Deep Sleep takes the spotlight for physical rest, repair and renewal, including cellular energy restoration (body and brain), memory transfer and brain detox.
+Acts 1-2 (First part of the night): Deep Sleep performs for rest, repair and renewal.

-Acts 4-5 (Second half - closer to wakeup): REM Sleep becomes the star, providing brain therapy for emotional balance and connecting memories for learning and creativity.
+Acts 4-5 (Closer to wakeup): REM Sleep becomes the star, providing brain therapy for emotional balance, connecting memories for learning and creativity.

 Go to bed later than usual?
 It's like arriving late to the theater.
 You'll miss Deep Sleep's scheduled performance in the opening acts.
-Essential restoration processes get cut short.
+Essential rest, repair and restoration processes get cut short.

 Get up earlier than usual?
 You're leaving before the final bow, interrupting REM Sleep's essential work for emotional balance and memory integration.